I'm a provider

 DESCRIPTIONPositional magnetic resonance imaging (MRI) allows imaging of the patient in various positions, including sitting and standing.
 This technology is being evaluated for the diagnosis of patients with position-dependent back pain.

 Determining the cause of back pain is a complex task.
 In some patients, extensive evaluation with various imaging modalities does not lead to a definitive diagnosis.
 Some recent studies have suggested that imaging the body in various positions with “loading” of the spine may lead to more accurate diagnosis.
-This loading can be accomplished by having the patient stand upright or sit.
+This loading can be accomplished by having the patient sit or stand upright.
 Also, imaging can be completed with the patient in the position that causes the symptom(s).
 This is being evaluated in suspected nerve root compression and in some cases of spondylolisthesis.

 An open magnetic resonance imaging (MRI) system has been developed that allows imaging of the patient in various positions.
 The imaging can be conducted with partial or full weight bearing.
 Dynamic-kinetic imaging (images obtained during movement) can also be obtained with this system.
 Conventional MR imaging of the spine is typically completed with the patient in a recumbent position.
 Weight-bearing can be simulated by imaging in the supine position with a special axial loading device.